elwindc/exam_react/README.md

 # EXAMPLE-CRUD

-# URL APP
-Links for the buying of milktea https://react-exam-teabuilder.web.app/milkbuilder
+Link for the buying of milktea https://react-exam-teabuilder.web.app/milkbuilder

-# URL LEADS
-Links of all the incoming leads are being saved. https://react-exam-teabuilder.web.app/leads
+Link of all the incoming leads are being saved. https://react-exam-teabuilder.web.app/leads

 ## Available Scripts